vacu9708/Data-structure/Linked list/README.md

 # Linked list
->A linked list is a linear container of data elements whose order is not given by their physical placement in memory unlike *Array*
+A linked list is a collection of elements, called nodes, where each node consists of two parts: data and a reference (or link) to the next node in the sequence.
+Linked lists are used to store and organize data, and they are particularly useful when you need dynamic data storage that can grow or shrink during program execution.

 ![1_m11VTAK3YJgRemmfBI_2uw](https://user-images.githubusercontent.com/67142421/148844977-d81a8d5a-4cbc-4ed4-b4bc-5a2254f72203.png)